 Plant an herb garden

 Are you on the quest for a fun and cost-effective idea that can shave some extra bucks off your grocery bill?
 Then an herb garden is right up your alley.
-Additionally, it’s a fun activity to involve your kids in as they can learn a skill and gain a better understanding of what they eat.
+Additionally, gardening is a fun activity to involve your kids in as they can learn a skill and gain a better understanding of what they eat.

 Play with water balloons